COVID Information for Students

 UC Clermont's Excite Center is offering virtual appointments for students.
 Students can request the appointment at: http://bit.ly/exciteappointments.

 The EXCITE Center is also offering virtual drop-in hours each week.
-Just use the Microsoft Teams link to “drop in” every Tuesday and Thursday from 11 a.m.-12 p.m. to chat with one of our EXCITE Center Career Coaches.
+Just use the Microsoft Teams link to “drop in” every Thursday from 11 a.m.-12 p.m. to chat with one of our EXCITE Center Career Coaches.
 They can help answer any career-related questions you have, as well as provide speed resume reviews and job search advice.

 Every Thursday, 11 a.m. –12 p.m.